Demand Management system configuration involves the following tasks:

 Configuring the workflows that you assign to requests involves setting up the required workflow steps (decision and execution steps), adding transitions between the steps, and configuring notifications, security groups, segregation of duties, and so on for each step.
 For information about how to configure workflows, see Configuring Workflows and Configuring Workflow Components.

 Request types gather and track the information required to perform workflow steps.
-For information about how to configure request types, see Configuring Request Types and Request Header Types.
+For information about how to configure request types, see Configure request types and request header types.

 Contacts are Demand Management users used as points of reference or information by other Demand Management entities, such as requests.
 For information about how to configure contacts, see Configuring Contacts.